Sylaps/easyrtc_ie_plugin/docs/hacking.markdown

 ### Refactorings and bugs
-- Camera not started until a peer connection is opened -- Lift the capure source out of the peer connection wrapper and make it a borrowed resource
+- Camera not started until a peer connection is opened
+  - Lift the capure source out of the peer connection wrapper and make it a borrowed resource
 - possible memory leak in rendering pipeline (i420->jpeg->base64 string)
-- hangup regressed/not working